 This award is available to exceptional, early stage, independent investigators carrying out bold and innovative basic biomedical research, nominated by institutions that have been invited by the Vallee Foundation to submit a nomination.
 The Vallee Foundation Board of Directors determines the list of institutions that will be invited to submit candidates in any given year.
-Invitations will be sent directly to the selected institutions in November.
+Invitations will be sent directly to the selected institutions in September.
 Only one application can be submitted per institution.
 The candidate must have received his/her PhD/MD or other professional degree within 10 years of the application deadline, and by the same date should have been in an independent research position (tenure track or equivalent) at the nominating institution and have been an independent researcher for 6 years or fewer.
 The Vallee Foundation welcomes applications from outstanding scientists regardless of race or gender but is mindful of the lack of diversity within the scientific research community as a whole and is committed to furthering the careers of historically under-represented minorities.

 Do you have guidelines about how institutions select a candidate to nominate?